Saving Thanksgiving

 Help in a pinch

-Wash, rinse, and never repeat
+Wash, rinse and never repeat

 Not-so-smooth sailing

 Having lost power an hour into roasting, a woman called the Butterball hotline for advice on how to finish safely.
-Little did the Talk-Line know that the caller’s adventurous neighbor had crashed into a power line while hang gliding, leaving the whole neighborhood without power.
-The caller was able to transfer her turkey to a gas grill to finish cooking, but Turkey Talk-Line couldn’t save Thanksgiving for the hang glider, who spent the rest of his holiday in the ER.
-Safety comes first in the kitchen, too.
+Little did the Talk-Line operator know that the caller’s adventurous neighbor had crashed into a power line while hang gliding, leaving the whole neighborhood without power.
+The caller was able to transfer her turkey to a gas grill to finish cooking, but the Turkey Talk-Line couldn’t save Thanksgiving for the hang glider, who spent the rest of his holiday in the ER.
+Safety comes first in the kitchen too.
 Experts agree that if you stop making these stupid kitchen mistakes you’ll be a better and safer chef.

 Keeping it cooking

 One mom called in to share how her little girl had asked if they could slow-roast the turkey for three or four days because she liked how it made the house smell.
 The experts at the Butterball Turkey Talk-Line told her that the turkey should only stay in the oven for a few hours and that it wasn’t a good idea to leave it cooking for four days!
-Take a look at these meaningful Thanksgiving traditions you’ll want to steal.

 State bird